plaurin/NesAsm/README.md

 - [TBD] Use the emulator PPU output to validate current palettes, OAM, pattern, attribute or name tables

 ## Include graphics
-- [TBD] Use .png file for graphics
+- [InProgress] Use .png file for graphics
-- [TBD] Create palette from imported .png file
+- [InProgress] Create palette from imported .png file
 - [TBD] Map tiles and meta tiles from imported .png file

 # How does it works